razerofficial/CChromaEditor/README.md

 	const char* path, double frameId, double color);
 ```

+---
 <a name="PluginMultiplyIntensityName"></a>
 **PluginMultiplyIntensityName**

+Multiply all the colors in the frame by the intensity value.
+The valid the
+intensity range is from 0.0 to 255.0.
+RGB components are multiplied equally.
+An intensity of 0.5 would half the color value.
+Black colors in the frame
+will not be affected by this method.

 ```C++
 EXPORT_API void PluginMultiplyIntensityName(
 	const char* path, int frameId, float intensity);
 ```

+---
 <a name="PluginMultiplyIntensityNameD"></a>
 **PluginMultiplyIntensityNameD**